 As Associate Manager of Product, Anna creates the UX and UI designs for the Empatico platform.
 Before pursuing a career in UX design, she earned a BA in international studies.
 After university, Anna also spent time working as an au pair for young children in Italy.
 This experience cemented in her the belief that speaking with locals is the most valuable way to gain a better understanding of a place.
 Influenced by a curiosity to learn about different cultures and human behavior, she informs her design work with a global perspective.
 Anna is passionate about creative pursuits and continuous learning and spends her free time making pottery, reading and studying languages.

-As the Partnerships Coordinator, Melina supports Empatico’s partnership and fundraising efforts.
+As the Associate of Partnerships, Melina supports Empatico’s partnership and fundraising efforts.
 Melina has always been passionate about education and driving change by fostering connections.
 While at Amherst College, she mentored low-income elementary school students through Girls Inc. and Reader-to-Reader.
 After graduation, she worked for uAspire, assisting college students with the financial aid process.
 Melina was a Fulbright Grantee in Spain from 2021 to 2022, where she taught 500 middle and high school students.
 She lives in New York City, where she grew up, and enjoys exploring the city’s food scene, discovering new podcasts, and spending time with her baby niece.

 Kayonga Denis Muganza